joaochiroli/Projeto-Flask/README.md

 This is a personal project that I want to start as a small initiative and improve throughout the year.
 I will explain step by step what I did to start and create this project.

-The idea is to access the endpoint, save it in a database, and show the IPs that accessed the endpoint.
+The initial idea is to access the endpoint, save the data in a database, and display the IPs that accessed the endpoint.

+Througout the year I will implement new functions, improve the script, make changes, and so on.
+This is the skeleton of the project and my first step.

 ## Tools